lawrend/fluffy-memory/client/README.md

 To do:

  - loading page to pull all data at first site visit
+   - have components check for state - if not, route to home page
+   - loading screen/animation/transition while data pulled
  - when state is selected:
    - pull center
    - add lat, long to state